BND Hamburger Icon

 Open row

-SQL (Structured Query Language) is a programming language used to communicate with and manipulate databases.
-To get the most of the mounds of data they collect, many businesses must become versed in SQL.
+To get the most out of the mounds of data they collect, many businesses must become versed in a programming language known as SQL.
 Here’s everything you should know about using SQL to access and manipulate data.

 What is SQL?